Art of flower arrangement

 In addition, popular mange works were shown in movie theaters after editing for the screen.

-It is called Tankobon, and many tankobon are sold in most bookstores.
+It is called Tankobon in Japanese, and many tankobon are sold in most bookstores.

-From around the period, a word "anime" from "animation" began to be used as TV cartoon and movie of manga.
+In the 1980s, a word "anime" from "animation" began to be used as TV cartoon and movie of manga.

 So the "manga" became the word for paper and electric comic book.